archanaa2/digital-sky-docs/apis/localDroneAcquisitionListAll.md

 # Local Drone Acquisition Applications List

-API to list all LocalDroneAcquiistion applications for admin
+API for admin to list all LocalDroneAcquisition applications which are not in DRAFT state

 **URL** : `/api/applicationForm/localDroneAcquisitionApplication/getAll`